01 Year Dot (1:05)

 The cover photography was taken by myself near Chewton Keynsham at 10pm on a cold and wintery February night.
 It was only an after-thought to wander into the long-exposure shot with my ciggie burning.
 A happy accident, which I repeated.
 A Barn Owl flew inches above my head just after I bagged the images.

-When it came to pushing the finished project I decided not to go down the conventional route of mailing CDs to record labels.
+When it came to pushing the finished project, I decided not to go down the conventional route of mailing CDs to record labels.
 I've got one too many letters proclaiming "I don't hear a single".
-I decided to offer Ghosting as a FREE DOWNLOAD - a much more environmentally-friendly way to spread the tunes around the planet.
-It also gives me closure on a very dark but creative chapter of my life.
+Initially, I 'gave away' Ghosting as a free download; a limited-time offer which lasted for nine years.
+Now the album is available on all the usual digital outlets.
+You can find the links on the home page.

 Ghosting - Session Notes